Aniruddha7/ERA_V3_Session6/README.md

 ## Training the Model
-The model is trained using the MNIST dataset, which is automatically downloaded and preprocessed.
+The model is trained for 17 epochs using the MNIST dataset, which is automatically downloaded and preprocessed.
 You can run the training by executing the following:
 ```
 python MNIST.py
 ```